davidsantiago/gradle-swagger-plugin/README.md

 gradle-swagger-plugin
 =====================

-This a port of kongchen's maven plugin for generating swagger documents.
-(See https://github.com/kongchen/swagger-maven-plugin)
+This repo is a fork from https://github.com/dave-ellis/gradle-swagger-plugin and is a port of kongchen's maven plugin version 3.1.4.
+That version depends from the official swagger package (io.swagger) instead of com.wordnik package.

 # Usage